Book Review: Smith Patil, A Brief Incandescence

 There hasn’t been anyone like Smita-ji and will never be.
 It comes as no surprise that since 1986, we haven’t had another Smita Patil.
 We will never have.
 I have decided to write her a letter every year on her birthday or death anniversary, perhaps my way to be closer to the gentle soul that she was.
 A healer in the truest sense.
 I always extend my gratitude to her.

 The book shouldn’t be missed for Maithili Rao gives such as brilliant description and her words evoke emotions, building a vivid imagery of the star and the person behind the image.
-Smita Patil was destined to be in such short span of time.
+Smita Patil was destined to be in such short time.